 All students are required to take physical education.
 You may be excused from PE class only by presenting the instructor with a note from your parents or by seeing the school nurse if you become ill during the day.
 If you will be absent from PE class for more than two consecutive class periods, you must present the instructor with a physician's excuse.
-If you are frequently absent from PE class, the school will require that you be examined by a physician and ask the physician to designate activities in which you may participate.
-When you return to PE class after a prolonged period, you must present the instructor with a physician's note releasing you to resume physical education activities.
+If you return to PE class after a prolonged period, you must present the instructor with a physician's note releasing you to resume physical education activities.
 Students who are excused for a prolonged period will be required to complete a written curriculum or portion thereof.
 The State Education Department empowers the School Medical Officer to make final recommendations in case of disputes.

 If you are ill, report to PE class and to your instructor, then to the Health Office.
-You are required to dress for PE, unless doing so would be injurious to your health.
-All students are required to change into appropriate clothing for PE class.
-Disciplinary action will be taken if you are repeatedly unprepared for class.
+You are required to wear appropriate athletic footwear and clothing for PE class.
+Disciplinary action may be taken if you are repeatedly unprepared for class.
 Any student who fails Physical Education must make it up, since four years are required for graduation.